thehalvo/homeostasis/docs/contributing-analysis.md

 ### Unit Testing

-Create comprehensive unit tests for your components:
+Create unit tests for your components:

 ```python
 # In tests/test_analysis.py